mantlenetworkio/mantle-tutorial/cross-dom-bridge-mnt/README.md

    # check status
    make ps
    ```
+   **We highly recommend using the testnet environment which can be applied [here](https://www.alchemy.com/).**
-1. Clone this repository and enter it.
+3. Clone this repository and enter it.

    ```sh
    git clone https://github.com/mantlenetworkio/mantle-tutorial.git
    cd mantle-tutorial/cross-dom-bridge-mnt
    ```

-1. Install the necessary packages.
+4. Install the necessary packages.

    ```sh
    yarn